Digital Arts, Design, Applications and Websites development.

 Here’s a list of awesome free applications I use in my work.
 Very useful for artists, designers and generally for everybody.
-I will not list here most popular and excellent free software like Blender, Gimp, Krita, only some of less known tools, that I found to be great.

 1. Kuadro – your reference images manager

 Every art starts from referencing.
 And I see a lot of people using Photoshop for their general image reference layout.
 But there is a better tool.
 And It’s freeware.